Planet Nine: Dynamics: How Planet Nine modifies the orbits of ETNOs

 Planet Nine modifies the orbits of ETNOs via a combination of effects.
 On very long timescales Planet Nine exerts a torque on the orbits of the ETNOs that varies with the alignment of their orbits with Planet Nine's.
 The resulting exchanges of angular momentum cause the perihelia to rise, placing them in Sedna-like orbits, and later fall, returning them to their original orbits after several hundred million years.
 The motion of their directions of perihelion also reverses when their eccentricities are small, keeping the objects anti-aligned, see blue curves on diagram, or aligned, red curves.
 On shorter timescales mean-motion resonances with Planet Nine provides phase protection, which stabilizes their orbits by slightly altering the objects' semi-major axes, keeping their orbits synchronized with Planet Nine's and preventing close approaches.
 The gravity of Neptune and the other giant planets, and the inclination of Planet Nine's orbit, weaken this protection.
 This results in a chaotic variation of semi-major axes as objects hop between resonances, including high-order resonances such as 27:17, on million-year timescales.
 The mean-motion resonances may not be necessary for the survival of ETNOs if they and Planet Nine are both on inclined orbits.
 The orbital poles of the objects precess around, or circle, the pole of the Solar System's Laplace plane.
 At large semi-major axes the Laplace plane is warped toward the plane of Planet Nine's orbit.
 This causes orbital poles of the ETNOs on average to be tilted toward one side and their longitudes of ascending nodes to be clustered.

+In 2024, Brown and Batygin completed a simulation which showed that the presence of Planet Nine, over time, would increase the eccentricities of a significant subset of objects with semi-major axes above 100 AU until their perihelion reduced under 30 AU, which would mean that their orbits cross that of Neptune.
+They also conducted a survey of Neptune-crossing objects with inclinations below 40 degrees and semi-major axes between 100 and 1000 AU and argued that the results aligned with the presence of Planet Nine, which would produce a ratio of Neptune-crossers to objects with a perihelion beyond Neptune's orbit of 3%, compared to 0.5% in the absence of Planet Nine.